mkopciuszynski/arpes/docs/source/index.rst

 There is no motivation to maintain codes that is not being used.

 Since the previous version release, the  python ecosystem has been improved significantly.
-Conda is no longer necessarily the best system, especially for Macintosh users.
+Conda is no longer necessarily the best system, especially for the Macintosh users.
 In fact, I believe that it can sometimes cause confusion.
-Therefore,  I have decided to drop the Conda-related support.
-Instead, I strongly recommend to use "rye".
+Thus,  I have decided to drop the Conda-related support.
+Instead, I strongly recommend to use "uv".

 While I have added many type hints in the codes to improve usability and maintainability, I still feel that the current package is not very user-friencdly for less experienced Python users.